 config.txt file, also replacing the preexisting values of such variables in the file.

 RESIN_HOST_CONFIG_gpu_mem to 16 will produce the following entry in

 These variables can be set using the API or any of its clients, including the SDK, the CLI, and the dashboard.
 To configure via the dashboard, add variables to the Fleet Configuration page for fleet-wide config variables and to Device Configuration for device specific variables.
 The device-specific variables, if defined, will override the fleet-wide variables of the same name.

 After modifying a config.txt variable, the device supervisor will apply the changes and reboot the device.

 Note: Configuration variables defined through the API will not apply to devices in local mode.
-You will need to define them in your

 You can configure the amount of memory shared with the GPU by adding entries to